Post updated 02/02/2022 **Please NOTE: This is a HYBRID event, whilst it is online, students may participate in person at the IfM / IfAM**

 After the successful Shoestring hackathons run in 2019, and online in October 2020 the members of the Shoestring project are organising the third event of this kind – to be held 12-13 February 2022 – targeted at students of the University of Cambridge and the University of Nottingham.
-This online hackathon invites students to address creatively some of the real-world digital problems manufacturing SMEs face by using low-cost off-the-shelf and open-source technologies.
+This hybrid hackathon – which will be conducted both online and at the IfM and IfAM for those students who would like to attend in person – invites students to address creatively some of the real-world digital problems manufacturing SMEs face by using low-cost off-the-shelf and open-source technologies.

 The hackathon aims at the construction of digital solution prototypes in areas such as monitoring, cost modelling and product/customer demand analysis, requiring students to work with off-the-shelf and open source technologies as well as pieces of hardware, like cameras or microcontrollers.